Student Activism in the Context of the 1930s

 Farmer-Labor Party

 Minnesotans responded to the Great Depression in part by voting into office in the 1930s governors, senators, congress members and city-level officials affiliated with the Farmer-Labor Party, one of the nation’s most successful progressive third parties.
 Its members never controlled the State Senate of the Minnesota Legislature.
-Its roots go to the 19th century, but the party developed from 1917 through the 1930s and began to lose strength by the early 1940s.
+Its roots went to the 19th century, but the party developed from 1917 through the 1930s and began to lose strength by the early 1940s.

-There were three Farmer-Labor governors between 1931 and 1938: Floyd B. Olson, who served from 1931 to 1936, Hjalmar Petersen, who served from 1936 to 1937, and Elmer Benson, who served from 1937 to 1939.
+There were three Farmer-Labor governors between 1931 and 1938: Floyd B. Olson, who served from 1931 to 1936, Hjalmar Petersen, who served from 1936 to 1937 to finish Olson’s term as a result of his death, and Elmer Benson, who served from 1937 to 1939.
 Olson and Benson had a substantial impact on the University of Minnesota.
-Republicans in state politics, as well as Republican administrators on campus, were in constant conflict with the vision of the Farmer-Labor movement.
-Richard M. Valelly, Radicalism in the States: The Minnesota Farmer-Labor Party and the American Political Economy, (Chicago: University of Chicago Press, 1989).
+Republicans in state politics, as well as Republican administrators on campus, were in constant conflict with the vision of the Farmer-Labor movement.Richard M. Valelly, Radicalism in the States: The Minnesota Farmer-Labor Party and the American Political Economy (Chicago: University of Chicago Press, 1989).

 The Politics of War